 An attempt to catch a nice plump Warsaw Grouper for our regular angler Anthony instead resulted in the nice plump shark in the lead picture.
 As we reeled that shark to boat side for pictures and to be released he was followed up by a pair of Cobia (also pictured).
 We are always hopeful of that circumstance and we were ready as both Cobia were hooked and landed on live baits pitched to them on spin.

 The annual madhouse run of fully grown Bonito ( only occasional ones for now) has essentially ended and the big boys have been replaced by numerous schools of the juvenile ones we so love to live bait known as “Flippers” or “Bullets”.
 Also good numbers of whitefish baits and all sizes of Mullet now.
 Always good to see an abundance of bait in our area.

 Good numbers of Snappers in the deeper water of all sizes and varieties.
 A very light current has allowed us to target them successfully on most days.

 Tight lines and good fishing.
-Rick, Matt, TKS and JJ aboard the Marlin My Darlin.
+JJ, Matt, TKS and JJ aboard the Marlin My Darlin.